Arthur J. Rees

-In his early twenties he likely went to England.
+His first novel, The Merry Marauders, was set in New Zealand.
+This was followed by The Hampstead Mystery, in collaboration with Australian mystery writer John Reay Watson.
+By the time of his fifth novel, he had relocated permanently to England, where he lived in Worthing, Sussex.
+He was a friend of writer Thomas Hardy and one of the founders of PEN International.
+He focused on writing detective fiction, with a strong element of local folklore.
 His proficiency as a writer of crime-mystery stories is attested by Dorothy Sayers in the introduction to Great Short Stories of Detection, Mystery and Horror, 1928.
 Two of his stories were included in an American world-anthology of detective stories.
 Some of his works were translated into French and German.